John Adams Brooks III

 Lead Pilot, 2nd Scouting Force, Steeple Morden, England

 Late in WWII, the 8th Air Force realized that it would be beneficial to have a reconnaissance force precede a bomber strike.
-There were many reasons for this, including weather changes, changes in the position/number of flak batteries, and visibility at the target which was sometimes cloaked by smoke from fires set for that purpose.
-Of these, weather was the most important.
+There were many reasons for the forming of this recon force, including weather changes, changes in the positions and numbers of ground flak batteries, poor visibility at the target, which was sometimes cloaked by smoke from smoke pot fires set to hide them.
+Of these, changes in the weather was the most important reason for reconnaissance because weather briefings in England often didn’t match weather conditions present over the European continent.
+So that, sometimes, the bomber groups would suffer heavy loses by fighting all their way to a target that, ultimately, they couldn’t bomb.

-The 8th Air Force Scouting Force was primarily composed of lead bomber pilots who had volunteered for a second tour in fighters.
-For many, it had to have been a dream-come-true to fly the fast, agile P-51 Mustang after 25 or 30 missions in bombers.
-Eventually, each of the 8th Air Force’s three Air Divisions would have its own Scouting Force.
+The 8th Air Force Scouting Force was primarily composed from former lead bomber pilots who had volunteered for a second tour in fighters.
+For many, it was a dream come true to fly the fast and agile P-51 Mustang after flying 25 or 30 missions in bombers.
+Eventually, each of the 8th Army Air Force’s three Air Divisions would have it's own flying Scouting Force.

-Although the Scouting Force’s P-51s were armed with their usual compliment of six, fifty caliber machine guns, attacking German fighters was not their mission.
-However, on occasions they would jump into that role when the opportunity presented itself.
+Even though the scouting force’s of P-51s were armed with their usual six, fifty caliber machine guns, recon scouting, not attacking German fighters, was their primary mission.
+But, of course, they happily took on that attack role whenever the opportunity presented itself, which was often.

-On February 9, 1945 Lt.
-Col John A. Brooks, commander of the 2nd Air Division Scouting Force, was leading a flight of eight P-51s on a mission near Magdeburg, Germany.
-He spotted a formation of an estimated 100 German fighters in two large “Vs” heading for the bomber stream.
+On February 9,1945, Lt.
+Col John A. Brooks, was the commander of the 2nd Air Division Scouting Force.
+While leading a flight of eight P-51s on a mission near Magdeburg, Germany.
+He spotted a formation of an estimated 100 German fighters in two large “Vs” heading directly for the bomber stream that he was scouting for.

-We’ll never know how many American lives were saved that day, surely a force that size could have inflicted significant losses on the 2nd Air Division bombers.
-John was later awarded the Distinguished Service Cross for his actions on 9, February 1945.
+We’ll never know exactly how many American bomber crewmen's lives were spared that day, although, surely, such a large force of German fighters that size could have inflicted significant losses on the 2nd Air Division bombers, if they had been left on their own.
+For his actions on that mission, John Brooks was awarded the Distinguished Service Cross.
+9 Feb 45.

-Sources: I met and spoke with John at two Scouting Force reunions, but most of the facts here were gleaned from Dick Atkins’ definitive book on the subject “Fighting Scouts of the Eighth Air Force 1944-1945” Taylor Publishing Company 1996.
+Sources : " I met and spoke with Col. Brooks at two Scouting Force reunions, but most of the facts l have, were gleaned from Dick Atkins’ definitive book on the subject, “Fighting Scouts of the Eighth Air Force 1944-1945” Taylor Publishing Company 1996. "

 Connections